wakeuplabs-io/opid-demo/README.md

 # OPID Zk Erc20 Airdrop Demo

-This demo highlights the usage of the Optimism ZK Identity Kit, showcasing an airdrop workflow using the Selective Disclosure Verifier and the Issuer Node.
+This demo highlights the usage of the Optimism ZK Identity Kit, showcasing an airdrop workflow. using the Selective Disclosure Verifier and the Issuer Node.
 Users can visit the website, generate a KycAge credential, and later use it to claim the airdrop.

 User connects wallet: